-Unfortunately, the 100% bonus depreciation that has been available in recent years generally expired Dec.
+Unfortunately, the 100% bonus depreciation that had been available in recent years generally expired Dec.
 31, 2022.
-Unless legislation is signed into law extending the 100% amount (check with your tax advisor for the latest information), bonus depreciation will generally be only 80% for qualified assets placed in service in 2023.
-And it is scheduled to continue to drop and to eventually be eliminated:
+So bonus depreciation dropped to 80% for 2023 and will usually be only 60% for qualified assets placed in service in 2024.
+And it's scheduled to drop to 40% for 2025, 20% for 2026, and 0% for 2027 and future years.

-- 60% for 2024

-- 40% for 2025

-- 20% for 2026

-- 0% for 2027 and future years

 (For certain property with longer production periods, these reductions are delayed by one year.)
+But legislation could be signed into law that returns bonus depreciation to 100% or makes other changes to it.

-So, to the extent to which the Sec.
-179 expensing election isn't available and it otherwise makes strategic and financial sense for your business, you should consider accelerating qualified asset investments into 2023, before bonus depreciation drops further.
+To the extent to which the Sec.
+179 expensing election isn't available and it otherwise makes strategic and financial sense for your business, consider accelerating qualified asset investments into 2024, before bonus depreciation potentially drops further.

 Warning: Under the TCJA, in some cases a business may not be eligible for bonus depreciation.
-Examples include real estate businesses that elect to deduct 100% of their business interest expense and dealerships with floor-plan financing, if they have average annual gross receipts of more than \$29 million for the three previous tax years.
-(This amount is annually indexed for inflation.)
+Two examples are 1) real estate businesses that have average annual gross receipts of more than \$30 million for the three previous tax years and elect to deduct 100% of their business interest expense, and 2) dealerships with floor-plan financing that meet the same gross receipts threshold.

 QIP deduction.
-Qualified retailimprovement, restaurant and leasehold-improvement property are classified as qualified improvement property.
+Qualified retail-improvement, restaurant and leasehold-improvement property are classified as qualified improvement property.
 QIP has a 15-year MACRS recovery period and qualifies for Sec.
 179 expensing and bonus depreciation.

-Case Demystifying vehicle-related deductions
+Vehicle-related deductions